Coast Guard, DHS.

-You may mail comments and related material to Coast Guard Marine Safety Office Charleston, 196 Tradd Street, Charleston, South Carolina 29401.
-Coast Guard Marine Safety Office Charleston maintains the public docket for this rulemaking.
-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of [COTP Charleston 02-146], will become part of this docket and will be available for inspection or copying at Marine Safety Office Charleston, between 7:30 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to Marine Safety Office Charleston, 196 Tradd St., Charleston, SC 29401.
+Marine Safety Office Charleston maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at Marine Safety Office Charleston between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: